 I was working yesterday with a colleague whose 18-year-old is on work experience at the HQ of a well-known retailer in London.
-She was both grateful and relieved that they not only sent her daughter home early, but also escorted her to the station and made sure she got safely on a train.
+She was both grateful and relieved that they not only sent her daughter home early, but also considered their staff’s welfare and safety by escorting her to the station.

 The need to put the physical safety of staff first is (hopefully) a given.
 But I suspect that the events of the last few days have exposed a few ‘holes’ in procedure for many organisations.

 It’s a sad fact, for example, that even straightforward employee data, like contact details or information about next of kin, is often out of date.
 It’s a simple administrative task that often gets pushed to the bottom of the pile, and it’s only when disaster strikes that it becomes apparent just how important keeping this basic information current really is.